enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 [step-by-step upgrade](launcher.md#step-by-step-upgrade) to the latest available version.

+### Requirements Inherited from Current Launcher Upgrade Scheme

+The fallback releases must also adhere to the release scheme as it was defined when the first launcher version was released.
+That brings the following
+requirements:

+- The version is a semantic versioning string.
+- The tag has format `enso-<version>`.
+- The release contains an asset called `launcher-manifest.yaml` which contains at least one key, `minimum-version-for-upgrade` which is a semantic versioning string.
+- The release contains the following packages:
+  - `enso-launcher-<version>-linux-amd64.tar.gz`
+  - `enso-launcher-<version>-macos-amd64.tar.gz`
+  - `enso-launcher-<version>-windows-amd64.zip`

 ## Current Fallback Infrastructure Implementation

 Currently the fallback mechanism is disabled, as it should only be enabled in